mjjstockman/hull-college-before/README.md

 ## Fonts
-Typespiration.com was used to find complimenting Google Fonts pairings, with the following decided upon:
+Typespiration.com was used to find complimenting Google Font pairings, with the following decided upon:

 Headings: Open Sans, with a fallback of Sans-serif.
-Body: Crimson, with a fallback of TextSerif.
+Body: Crimson, with a fallback of Serif.

 ADD IMG??